 Q: Which members of the public are being offered the Covid-19 vaccine at the moment?

-The NHS is currently in the process of offering the vaccine to people aged 80 and over, those who live or work in care home, and frontline health and social care staff.
+The NHS is currently in the process of offering the vaccine to people by priority groups, those who live or work in care home, and frontline health and social care staff.
 When everyone in these groups has had the chance to get their first dose of the vaccine the programme will expand to other people that are at risk either due to their age group or medical condition in line with the advice from the Joint Committee on Vaccinations and Immunisations.

 Q: What are the different ways members of the public might be contacted to get their vaccination?